hyunyoung2/Hyunyoung2_Ctypes-CFFI-SWIG/Ctypes/tutorial2/README.md

 in the code above, focus on the call-by-value and call-by-reference.

-Let's see another structure of c language like line :
+Let's see another structure which is a line variable of c language like line :

 ```c
 /* Line.h */